 We will require significant additional funds, either through additional equity or debt financings or collaborative agreements or from other sources to engage in research and development activities with respect to our potential product candidates and to establish the personnel necessary to successfully manage us.
-We believe that our current cash and cash equivalents will be sufficient to meet our projected operating requirements for at least the next three to six months.
-However, obtaining the required regulatory approvals and clearances and the planned expansion of our business will be expensive and we will in the future seek funds from public and private stock or debt offerings, borrowings under lines of credit or other sources.
+We believe that our current cash and cash equivalents will be sufficient to meet our projected operating requirements for at least the next ninety days or through mid September 2009.
+However, obtaining the required regulatory approvals and clearances and the planned expansion of our business will be expensive and time-consuming and we will in the future seek funds from public and private stock or debt offerings, borrowings under lines of credit or other sources.
 Our capital requirements will depend on many factors, including: